gemfire/gemfire-examples/clientSecurity/README.md

 ## Required Implementations

-  Two interfaces must be implemented to secure a Geode cluster: `AuthInitialize` and `SecurityManager`.
+  Two interfaces must be implemented to secure a GemFire cluster: `AuthInitialize` and `SecurityManager`.

   Your implementation of `org.apache.geode.security.AuthInitialize` should handle the interaction